Tony Murray (jockey): Career

 He continued to ride for Price before emigrating to France, where he rode for Charles Millbank at Chantilly, and then to Ireland, where he rode for Vincent O'Brien, among others.
 Riding for Bruce Hobbs, he won the 1980 Irish Derby from the front, on Tyrnavos, a race that is said to have been his greatest ever ride.
 He would never win the English version, though he came third on Giacometti, second on Dickens Hill in 1979, and third on Silver Hawk in 1982.
 On Dickens Hill, he did win the Eclipse, and on Cairn Rouge he won the Champion Stakes and Coronation Stakes of 1980.

 While in Ireland, he narrowly missed out on being 1979 Champion Jockey, finishing on 66 winners behind Christy Roche's 68.
 The nearest he got in Britain was also a second place in 1972, when he was runner-up to Willie Carson.

 In 1982, he returned to Newmarket to ride for Michael Albina.
 In August he steered Horage to victory in the Gimcrack Stakes.
 Struggling with his weight, he took what proved to be a short-lived retirement, intending to take up training.
 Instead, in 1984, he became stable jockey to Harry Thomson Jones and narrowly missed out on a 1,000 Guineas double on Al Bahathri in 1985 - being beaten a short head in the Newmarket race before winning the Irish version.
 Al Bahathri also gave him another Coronation Stakes victory.
 He also rode another winner of the Gimcrack Stakes that year - Doulab - and took the Cesarewitch Handicap on Kayudee.

 He retired again for good in 1986 and became racing manager to owner Tony Budge, whose horses were trained by Richard Hannon.

 Death

 Murray died on 6 January 1992, aged 41, from a cocktail of drink and pills.
 Hannon discovered his body at the jockey's home in Wiltshire.
 His sister Judy listed several factors that may have caused his death, including health fears - he was troubled by ulcers caused by many years of dieting - and the death of his father and a brother.
-He had also separated from his wife, Jane, who was the daughter of his former trainer Ryan Price.
+He had also separated from his wife, Jane, who was the daughter of his former trainer Ryan Jarvis.

 His funeral took place at Salisbury Crematorium on 16 January 1992.
 Guests were family members only as his mother did not want racing people present.
 A memorial service was held at St Paul's Church in Knightsbridge on 20 February of that year.